comp-methods-fsu-2021/NACW_DocsRawls/README.md

 - February 20, 2021: Found two textbooks and UDC Meeting Minutes that discussed textbook adoption.
 - February 22, 2021: Met with DH Librarian Sarah Stanley where we discussed cleaning the meeting minutes document and Sarah helped me understand how to clean up the document in SublimeText.
 I decided to table the treasury notes on OpenRefine.
 - February 23, 2021: Cleaning up meeting minutes text and trying to make a table (exercise 5) in OpenRefine, but so far unsuccessful.
 I think I'll have more luck with it comes to text mining, especially if I'm able to upload the additional textbooks I found.
+- February 28, 2021: Began playing around with website building and tried to build a website using The Programming Historian 'Build a Static Site' page with no luck.
+Began building a Google site page, unpublished and cannot share.
+- March 1, 2021: Added GitHub.io page.

 ## Text Cleaning Documentation
 - view Text Cleaning.md document